 - v.
 It is standard practice to have second marking, where the first and second markers "blind" mark all allocated scripts within a 2-week time frame. - vi.
 Upon completion of marking, the two markers shall meet to agree on the marks.
-Should there be disagreement over which mark to allocate the matter shall be arbitrated by the External Examiner/Moderator.
+Should there be disagreement over which mark to allocate the matter shall be arbitrated by the External Examiner/Moderator or a third marker.